Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/publications.md

 3. RSSR-VLM: Human-AI Reasoning for Room Scanning and Safety (advised by Prof. Jon E. Froehlich)

 and 3 projects are under submission & review:
-1. Designing AI-Powered Reminiscence Interventions for Dementia: Exploring Personalization, Professional Support, and Collaboration (Under Review)
+1. Designing AI-Powered Reminiscence Interventions for Dementia: Exploring Personalization, Professional Support, and Collaboration (Under Revison)
 2. Revitalizing Public Spaces with Augmented Reality Art at Common Space (Under Revison)
 3. Negotiating Identity and Value in the Age of Generative AI: Insights from a Five-Year Study of Digital Painters (Under Review)